Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 4.10.02 =
+* New: Added support for in-theme previews for more themes including Twenty Twenty and Customizr.

 = 4.10.01 =
 * New: Include the full email header when an email is sent using the mail function.
 * Fix: After opening the popup to add a layout class to a field, the field would no longer be selectable.